Iron-Deficiency Anemia in Children

 - Body changes.
 When the body goes through a growth spurt, it needs more iron for making more red blood cells.

-- Gastrointestinal tract problems.
-Poor absorption of iron is common after some forms of gastrointestinal surgeries.
+- Gastrointestinal (GI) tract problems.
+Poor absorption of iron is common after some forms of GI surgeries.
 When you eat foods containing iron, most of the iron is absorbed in the upper small intestine.
-Any abnormalities in the gastrointestinal (GI) tract could alter iron absorption and cause iron-deficiency anemia.
+Any abnormalities in the GI tract could alter iron absorption and cause iron-deficiency anemia.

 - Blood loss.
 Loss of blood can cause a decrease of iron.
-Sources of blood loss may include gastrointestinal bleeding, menstrual bleeding, or injury.
+Sources of blood loss may include GI bleeding, menstrual bleeding, or injury.

 What are the symptoms of iron-deficiency anemia in a child?